 Wanda Metropolitano will be located in the east of the city of Madrid, just over 8 kilometres from Madrid’s city centre and not far from Barajas International Airport.
 It lies almost adjacent to the M-40 motorway and already has two metro stations in its vicinity.

 Initial works started quickly after the club announced its plans in 2011, but have progressed slowly since.
 The club had initially set an estimated completion date for 2015, but this was later moved back to 2017 due to the failure of the olympic bids and subsequent funding difficulties.
 There are, however, still doubts whether this deadline will be made due to ongoing legal proceedings.

-By the end of 2015, most of the structures of the lower tiers had been erected and works were in progress on the upper tiers.
+By the end of 2016, both the lower and upper tiers had been erected and works were about to start on erecting the roof.

 In December 2016, Atletico announced that their new stadium would be called Wanda Metropolitano, with Wanda being the sponsor name and Metropolitano a reference to their first proper stadium, Estadio Metropolitano.